-It is time to put history behind us however difficult that may be.
+It is time to put history behind us, however difficult that may be.
 That history has involved too many victims on all sides.
 Too much blood has been spilt.

-To how way Violence has become part of the political background.
+Violence has become part of the political background.
 It has almost begun to be taken for granted.